-But allergenic ingredients must be shown such as sesame, gluten, eggs.
+But allergens must be shown such as sesame, gluten, eggs.

 The term vegetarian must not be used for foods that are made from dead animals.